 |✔ Specialist skills||Intercultural skills||Communication skills||Critical thinking skills||Practical and/or problem-solving skills|

-In each class we give a lecture in the first half and then assign some exercise problems in the last half.
+In each class we give a lecture and assign some exercise problems if needed.

 |Course schedule||Required learning|